CyberFlameGO/svnpython/Doc/library/io.rst

    If *line_buffering* is ``True``, :meth:`flush` is implied when a call to write contains a newline character.

-   :class:`TextIOWrapper` provides one attribute in addition to those of :class:`TextIOBase` and its parents:
+   :class:`TextIOWrapper` provides these data attributes in addition to those of :class:`TextIOBase` and its parents:

+   .. attribute:: errors

+      The encoding and decoding error setting.

    .. attribute:: line_buffering